Mason-mjones/ms274_fall2025/Model Project/readme.md

 ### Reproducing the model output

 ### Step 1.
 File Creation
-- Download all notebooks included below and follow the in the order as they are numbered to creating all the initial files needed to form the model.
+- Download all notebooks included below and follow in the order as they are numbered to creating all the initial files needed to form the model.
     These include creating: Model Grid, Bathymetry, Initial conditions, External conditions, and Boundary conditions.

 ### Step 2.
 Spartan Transfer
 - Once all your files are created you'll need to copy MITgcm into your profile on Spartan.
-You can you this line of code below to push files from your local onto Spartan scp DIAGNOSTICS_SIZE.h [username]@spartan03.sjsu.edu:/scratch/[username]/MS274/MITgcm/configurations/[Model name]
+You can use this line of code below to push files from your local onto Spartan scp DIAGNOSTICS_SIZE.h [username]@spartan03.sjsu.edu:/scratch/[username]/MS274/MITgcm/configurations/[Model name]

 - Then create a new directory within the configurations directory as the name of your model.
-- Within that directory your organize your folders as i have it above, Including the folders Code, Input, Namelist, Run, and Build.
+- Within that directory you organize your folders as i have it above, including the folders Code, Input, Namelist, Run, and Build.

 ### Step 3.
 Compile
-- Once your directories are created youll make to your empty build directory and compile your model.
+- Once your directories are created you'll move to your empty build directory and compile your model.
 Using these lines of code below (Make sure your conda environment is activated) export MPI_HOME=/scratch/home/[username]/.conda/envs/ms274 ../../../tools/genmake2 -of ../../../tools/build_options/linux_amd64_gfortran -mods ../code -mpi make depend